-How do you challenge your speeding ticket using the Charter of Rights?
-If you file a Notice to Dispute the ticket, it is worthwhile to pay attention to the amount of time between the date of your ticket and the date of your court appearance.
-Under section 11 (b) of the Charter of Rights and Freedoms, being part of the Constitution Act of 1982, everyone has the right to, “be tried within a reasonable time”.
+Under section 11 (b) of the Charter of Rights and Freedoms, being part of the Constitution Act of 1982, everyone has the right to “be tried within a reasonable time.”

-UPDATE (July 8, 2016): In a decision by the Supreme Court of Canada, tickets must come to court within 18 months or they should be stayed.
-In other words, if you don’t get a hearing date in time, your ticket is tossed out.
+On July 8, 2016, the Supreme Court of Canada decided tickets must come to court within 18 months or they should be stayed.
+In other words, if you don’t get a hearing date in time, your ticket is stayed or tossed out.
 R. v.
-Jordan 1 SCR 631 is authority to increase the time set out in R. v.
+Jordan 1 SCR 631 is the authority to increase the time set out in R. v.
 Morin (see below).

 The Supreme Court of Canada in R. v.
 Morin, 1 S.C.R.
 771 ruled the definition of ‘reasonable time’ will vary according to the severity of the offence and set guidelines for minor provincial offences at eight to ten months.
 This means if your case is not brought to trial within eight to ten months from the date of receiving the ticket, you may be able to argue the delay was unconstitutional and have your ticket dismissed.
 In most cases, the Crown prosecutor will argue delay was not unreasonable and the onus will rest with you to prove it was.